astampoulis/website-source/content/blog/makam-tutorial-01.md

 constructs of the language mean -- how do you compute with them, how do they relate to the constructs in existing languages?

-Coming up with answers to these questions is an iterative process: I would start with some answers, try to write example programs, see what works and what does not, and adapt accordingly.
-Implementing the language was quite crucial to this process: actually using the language revealed patterns that were important but that I wouldn't have found otherwise -- so that informed how to refine the language further and what constructs to add.
+Coming up with answers to these questions is an iterative process: you can start with some answers, try to write example programs, see what works and what does not, and adapt accordingly.
+Implementing the language is quite crucial to this process: actually using the language reveals patterns that are important but that you couldn't necessarily have found otherwise -- so that informs how to refine the language further and what constructs to add.

 Still, implementing a language takes a long time, which hinders this experimentation and refinement process.
 There is a long "feedback" loop involved between having a new language design idea and